-Pick a Time and Stick to it- Do you come to the weekend and wonder where the week went??
+- Pick a Time and Stick to it- Do you come to the weekend and wonder where the week went??
 Me!!!
-For us, if we don’t plan ahead and block out time that we will sit down and spend together, the time will easily be spent doing other things, that are likely less important to us, because they came up.
-Think of your family night as an appointment with your hair stylist or dentist that is booked six months out.
-You don’t want to miss it.
+If we don’t plan ahead and block out time that we will sit down and spend together, it won’t happen.
+We find that everyone is home Sunday nights, so that is when we do our family night.

-Don’t Get Discouraged- By and large, our kids love our family nights together.
-We made them fun and usually have a treat.
-While kids will love the extra time and attention they are getting from their parents, they may not be used to the formality of such a meeting.
+- Don’t Get Discouraged- Our kids love our family nights together, that doesn’t mean it goes perfect.
+The reward of a treat at the end or a game, does help!
+While kids will love the extra time and attention they are getting from their parents, they may not be used to the formality of lesson.
 They may get off topic, or not engage.
 They may complain or argue with one another.
 Stay upbeat and don’t stop trying just because you’ve had a few less-than-ideal meetings together.

-How We Do it- We do our family night on Mondays in the evening.
-We set that time aside and don’t plan or schedule other obligations.
+How We Do it- We do our family night on Sunday, in the evening.
 Our lessons aren’t always formal or well-thought out, but it usually consists of the following main “ingredients.”
 Biggest tip is to remember that keeping it simple is key to consistency!

 - Prayer